study-flamingo/mcp-knowledge-graph/README.md

 ## Credits

-Enhanced by Dr. Joel Casimir with temporal observation capabilities.
+Enhanced by the community with temporal observation capabilities.
 Original implementation by Anthropic PBC as part of the Model Context Protocol servers collection.